Broham/Circ2Poly/README.md

 # Circ2Poly
 Accepts a lat/long, radius and number of sections and returns a GEOJSON polygon approximating that circle.
 The higher the number of sections that you specify the closer the generated polygon will be to a circle.
-Currently there is only one function: 	`ApproximateWKTCircle`
+Currently there is only one function - `ApproximateWKTCircle`

 ### Parameters
 #### lat/long